 Chief Timer and Assistant Chief Timer

 Collects the time cards from the timers, reviews them for accuracy and completeness, and forwards them to the table workers.
 Chief is provided by the hosting team; assistant provided by the visiting team.
 Gives command to “clear watches”, signals Referee that Timers are ready for next event and start 2 watches in case a lane timer’s watch fails to start.

 Clerk of Course

 Functions as the "gatekeeper" for all swimmers in our meets.
 The people who perform this function get the swimmers to the right lanes for the correct race.
 You can't run a race without swimmers and the clerk of the course makes sure the right swimmer gets to the right place at the right time.
-2 provided by hosting team with 2 provided by the visiting team.
-8 and under swimmers are walked to the start areas and their time cards are given to the Chief Timer.
+Two provided by hosting team with 2 provided by the visiting team.
+"8 and under" swimmers are walked to the start areas and their time cards are given to the Chief Timer.

 Marshalls are stationed strategically around the pool deck and are responsible for crowd control, safety in and out of the pool and pool deck traffic during warm-ups and the meets.
 Provided by the hosting team and assistant provided by the visiting team.

 During relays, there are four Relay Take-off Judges at each end of the pool (two per lane) provided by each team for a total of 8 at each meet.
 Their job is to ensure that each swimmer touches the wall before the next swimmer in the relay leaves the deck.
 Only needed for A Meets and Relay Carnivals.
 Usually is a timer during the individual events.